hamnaarif/Reveltek-Careers/Notes/Grading Overview.md

 * The grading system starts from grade 1 and ends to grade 15.
 * Grade 1 is the lowest grade.
 * Grade 15 is the highest grade.
-* GS 12 are high level experts.
+* GS 12 are high level experts

-[6:19 AM] Mr. Hackney
-GS 13 are leaders of experts.
+* GS 13 are leaders of experts.

 [6:20 AM] Mr. Hackney
 GS 13 is very respectable and rare.